dhutapratama/docs/http-tests.md

 <a name="fluent-json-testing"></a>
 ### Fluent JSON Testing

-Laravel also offers a beautiful way to fluently test your application's JSON responses.
+Lets also offers a beautiful way to fluently test your application's JSON responses.
 To get started, pass a closure to the `assertJson` method.
 This closure will be invoked with an instance of `Illuminate\Testing\Fluent\AssertableJson` which can be used to make assertions against the JSON that was returned by your application.
 The `where` method may be used to make assertions against a particular attribute of the JSON, while the `missing` method may be used to assert that a particular attribute is missing from the JSON:

     use Illuminate\Testing\Fluent\AssertableJson;